Co-op Legal Services family law team awarded excellence in technology and innovation by the Law Society.

 We will provide clear explanations so you completely understand the process.

 We’ll ask you to provide all the information we need and prepare the agreement and advise you on how to complete it and get it witnessed.
 You and your partner will then receive an original copy.

 Once we have provided you with a written quote for the agreed work, that price will not change.

-The family law team at Co-op Legal Services includes specialist Family Solicitors, Divorce Solicitors and Children Law Solicitors with Resolution Accreditation and Resolution accredited experts in child abduction, co-habitation, domestic abuse, property disputes, high net worth money matters and financial advocacy.
+The family law team at Co-op Legal Services includes specialist family solicitors, divorce solicitors and children law solicitors with Resolution accreditation and accredited experts in child abduction, co-habitation, domestic abuse, property disputes, high net worth money matters and financial advocacy.

-Co-op Legal Services has offices in Manchester, Bristol and London.
+Co-op Legal Services has over 600 staff working in different businesses with offices in Manchester, Bristol, Stratford-upon-Avon, Sheffield and London.